 - 2 cups halved mini red potatoes

 - Remove all the innards from the chicken.
 Reserve in a freezer bag to use in chicken broth later.

 - Combine all the marinade ingredients together in a bowl to make a paste.

 - Slather the paste all over the chicken, cover and let sit in the fridge overnight (uncovered).
 Reserve 3 tablespoons of the marinade in the fridge for use on the potatoes.

 - Remove the chicken from the fridge and let it come to room temperature (about 30 minutes).
 Preheat the oven to 450 degrees.

-- Remove the foil and roast an additional 20-30 minutes, until the skin is browned and crisped, and the internal temperature is 160 degrees.
-Remove from oven and let rest for 10-15 minutes.
+- Remove the foil half way through the cook time and continue to roast until the skin is browned and crisped, and the internal temperature is 160 degrees.
+Remove from oven and let rest for 15 minutes.

 - To freeze the chicken - Once you cook and cool your chicken, remove it from the bones and place it in an airtight freezer safe container or bag.
 Store it in the freezer for up to 3 months.
 To reheat, thaw the chicken overnight in the fridge.
 Heat in a 400 degree oven for 10-15 minutes, until warmed throughout.